Information for our First-time Visitors & Guests

-The below information aims to give you a quick overview of what it will be like when you attend our church.
+The below information aims to give you a quick overview of what it will be like when you attend our services.

 Orthodox Christians worship with their whole bodies as well as with words.
 At times you will see people bow, make the sign of the cross, venerate (kiss) icons, light candles and stand for the majority of the service.
 If you are new to our church, no one expects you to do these things - please feel free to sit or stand, and to participate to the degree that you are comfortable with.

-As a visitor you are most welcome to: light candles in front of icons, venerate the icon or gospel book on the centre stand and kiss the Priest's blessing cross and receive blessed bread at the conclusion of the service.
+As a visitor you are most welcome to light candles in front of icons, venerate the icon or gospel book on the centre stand, be anointed with oil at Vigil, or to kiss the Priest's blessing cross & receive blessed bread at the conclusion of the Divine Liturgy.
 That said, Holy Communion is only for Orthodox Christians - the people receiving Holy Communion will have prepared themselves with prayer, fasting and a recent Confession.

-(If this Confession has been with someone who is not a priest at our parish, please ensure you have a blessing from your Confessor and contact Fr Andrew during the week prior to the service).
+(NB: If this Confession has been with someone who is not a priest at our parish: please ensure you have a blessing from your Confessor, and please contact Fr Andrew during the week prior to the service).

-You may also see some women wearing head coverings, (usually scarves).
-Women wear these for multiple different reasons, it is not expected that a visitor would wear a head covering.
-Men are asked to please remove their hats before entering the church.
+Similarly, we would not aim to wear clothes that are distracting others from prayer - due to extravagance or any other reason.
+You may also see some women wearing head coverings (usually scarves).
+Women wear these for multiple different reasons, and it is not expected that a visitor would wear a head covering.
+Men are kindly requested to remove their hats before entering our church.

 We ask that no photos or videos are taken during our services.
 This helps to contribute to a prayerful atmosphere.
 We have an AV team that looks after photos and videos taken during the service.

-We do not have a separate program for children during our Divine Liturgy service.
-We welcome children at our services, and we believe it is most appropriate and beneficial for children to be in services as much as they are able.
+We do not have a separate program for children during our services.
+We welcome children at our services, and we hold that it is most appropriate and beneficial for children to be in services as much as they are able.